wwood/hpc_scripts/README.md

 Non-microbiome group jobs / CPU: 0 / 0 (0.0%)
 ```

-For an interactive, continuously updating view of job status, use `mqtop`.
+For an interactive view of job status, use `mqtop`.
+Press `r` to refresh the
+display.
 This command replaces the old `mqstat --watch` option.

 You can also view a detailed breakdown queued and running jobs on a per-user basis by typing `mqstat --list`.
 Example output:
 ```